improvised-explosive-device/animwall/README.md

 An orchestrator using xwinwrap and mpv to launch animated/gif desktop wallpapers.

-This fork adds support for simultanously generating and applying wpgtk themes, arguments, and automatically pausing the video when the desktop is inactive.
+This fork adds support for simultanously generating and applying wpgtk themes, some arguments, and allows automatically pausing the video when the desktop is inactive.
 (The latter is hacky for the time being, and will be revised.)

+## Dependencies

+Required: *xwinwrap, mpv, nice*

+Theming: *wpgtk, pywalfox*

+Auto-pause: *wmctrl, socat*

 ## What is this for